 \subsection{The variation of $\overline{S_X}$ against the parameters}

-Recall that, when $d'\neq 0$, we do not have the good quantum numbers $S_X$ but rather $\overline{S_X}$.
+Recall that, when $d'\neq 0$, we do not have the good quantum numbers $S_X$ but $\overline{S_X}$.
 Are these averages appropriate to specify an eigenstate?
-To clarify, the variation of $\overline{S_X}$ against the parameters is shown in Figs.\ref{fig2} and \ref{fig3}.
+To clarify, the variations of $\overline{S_X}$ against the parameters are shown in Figs.\ref{fig2} and \ref{fig3}.